Nettle Stings: How and Why They Happen

 Formic acid also causes inflammation in the skin, leading to redness, swelling and itching.

-Plants have adapted a number of ways to protect themselves against herbivory.
-Thorns, spikes and prickles, toxins, tough, waxy or hairy leaves, strong odours, rapid growth and mimicry.
+Plants have adapted several ways to protect themselves against herbivory.
+Thorns, spikes and prickles, toxins, tough, waxy or hairy leaves, strong odours, inducing the sensation of burning, rapid growth and mimicry.
 The purpose of the stinging sensation is to deter animals and insects from eating the nettle.

 Nettles fall into the toxic category.
-Toxins produced by plants as a defence can range from mild to deadly.
+Plant toxins act as a defence and can range from mild to deadly.
 While extremely uncomfortable, most cases of nettle exposure are unpleasant, but not serious.
 However, some people may experience a severe allergic reaction to nettle stings and experience swelling of the face and throat, difficulty breathing, rapid heartbeat and low blood pressure.
-One person I spoke to recently described being pushed into a crop of nettles as a teenager, experiencing widespread stings which required hospitalisation.
+One person I spoke to recently described being pushed into a crop of nettles as a teenager, experiencing widespread stings that required hospitalisation.

 Dock leaves (Rumex spp.) are a common remedy for relieving symptoms associated with stinging nettles.
 The exact mechanism of action is unknown but may be due to the mucilage and tannins in the leaves that may help to neutralise the irritant compound from nettles.
 It is also possible that they offer a placebo effect.

-Untreated, the symptoms last between 2 – 24 hours.
-Treating the affected area can reduce the duration of symptoms.
+Untreated, the symptoms last between 2 – 24 hours, however, treating the affected area can reduce the duration.

 The jury seems to be out as to whether nettles are venomous or not.
 Generally, venom is associated with animals such as snakes and spiders which inject their venomous toxin using specialised stingers or barbs.
 However, the nettle also injects its toxic substance, so is often classed as venomous.